lukefleed/imdb-graph/README.md

 > All This section refers to what's inside the file [filtro.py](https://github.com/lukefleed/imdb-graph/blob/main/filtro.py)

-Now that we have downloaded all the files from the dataset, we have to filter them and modify them in order to easly work with them.
+Now that we have downloaded all the files from the dataset, we have to filter them and modify them in order to easily work with them.

 ### name.basics.tsv